 - Wharf Road, Gladesville

-It is also proposed that the former Squire’s Brewery and Halvorsen’s Boat Yard in Putney and the Glades Bay Baths in Gladesville will be listed as archaeological sites.
+It was also proposed that the former Squire’s Brewery and Halvorsen’s Boat Yard in Putney and the Glades Bay Baths in Gladesville be listed as archaeological sites.

 Protections for heritage items